artsmia/artstories.md/art/friendship-blanket.md

 ## Life as Tattoo

 The designs in the ribbon work are based on ancient tattooed symbols that would be drawn from a woman’s shoulder down to her fingertips, representing life in all its forms.
-Creating this particular applique design was so challenging tat that only the most masterful ribbon-work artists would attempt it.
+Creating this particular applique design was so challenging that only the most masterful ribbon-work artists would attempt it.

 ## In Living Color